KevinRohn/rosebikes-stock-availability/README.md

 # 🚲 Rose bikes stock availability checker

 Rosebikes stock availability checker tool.
-To get notified from stock availability and price changes.
-I hope this tool helps you to get an rose bike as fast as possible.
+To get notified of stock availability and price changes.
+I hope this tool helps you to get a rose bike as fast as possible.

-It started from a personal weekend project to get an rosebike before the sommer of 2021 ends :).
+It started from a personal weekend project to get a rosebike before the summer of 2021 ends :).

-> **_NOTE:_**  It`s and quick and dirty weekend project, which just works.
+> **_NOTE:_**  It`s a quick and dirty weekend project, which just works.
 There is a lot of ugly hardcoded stuff.

 ## **💡 Introduction**

 This project was born out of necessity.
 For two years I would like to finally buy a good bike.
 However, due to little time and different projects I have always postponed this.
 Through the current COVID-19 situation has then arisen the urge to have to quickly buy a bike.
-For me it was clear that it must be a Rosebike.
+As for me, it was clear that it must be a Rosebike.
 The problem, however, is that the Rosebike bikes, especially the Gravel bike types, are very difficult to get without having to take long delivery times.

 ### Why I did not use the notification function on the website

-On the website there is also an notification registration button.
+On the website there is also a notification registration button.
 So you can register an account and get notified if the bike is available again.

-> **_RESULT:_**  The button notification never worked for me.
+> **_RESULT:_**  The notification never worked for me.
 And believe me, I visited the site several times a day and checked the availability of the bike.

 ![Bike stock availability notification function](assets/screen_1.png)

 ### Stock availability observations

-During the many visits I have observed that the delivery time specifications have changed several times.
+During the many visits, I have observed that the delivery time specifications have changed several times.
 For example, sometimes a bike was available in 3 weeks and other times not for another 26 weeks.
 This led to the idea for this project.

 The program checks the availability of the selected bikes at a specified interval.
 It checks if there is a change in the delivery time or availability, as well as the price.
 If there is a change, a report is generated, which contains the changes.
 The report is then sent via mail.